jessicacha/tswd/finalproject.md

 *“More than 85 poor countries will not have widespread access to coronavirus vaccines before 2023”*
 Source: [The Economics](https://www.eiu.com/n/85-poor-countries-will-not-have-access-to-coronavirus-vaccines/){:target="_blank" rel="noopener"}
 2. Vaccine availability map: The inequality heat map exactly looks similar to the world happiness score heat map.
 I will compare them side-by-side, forecasting the decreased life expectancy might drop poor countries’ happiness score even more.
 3. Bar graph on social support score: I will wrap up my story by showing disparities in the social support score.
 Some of Asian countries and African countries cannot expect social support from their community.
 I would like to urge vaccine companies or the rich governments to be more considerate in distributing and purchasing vaccines.
-“We need to be their friendly neighbors”
+“We need to be their friendly neighbors”.

 ## <span style="color:#B07EB4">Method and Medium</span>